Principal Consultant @ fme AG

 It turned out that the table and column names were quite self-explainatory.
 There was a table for the contracts and others for addresses and so forth.
 The documents were stored on the servers’ file system and the database contained a reference to them.

 Of course, it is also possible to use more than one query and even different queries depending on the kind of objects you are extracting.
-In case you are interested in the technical details on how to set up the database connector, please refer to this blog post.

 In fact, using the database connector is quite a common procedure, which we have applied in several projects.
 Equally important is that your migration or decommission flow is now integrated into the common process of migration-center, so you are free to apply data transformation rules and choose from several standard connectors to insert the legacy content to your new strategic platform or archive in case of decommissioning.